Jose01000111/102.5-Use-RPM-and-YUM-package-management/README.md

 🔹 Remove a package:

-## 2️⃣Querying RPM – Package Info, Files, and Dependencies
+## 2️⃣Querying RPM – Package Info, Files, and Dependencies💿
 Once I had some packages installed, I practiced using RPM’s query options to retrieve detailed information.

 🔹 List all installed packages: